NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 developmen process.
 In order to handle different versions of a software, the entity version number can be used to identify the necessary transformation between two data sets.

-### Instances
-When entities are instanciated, they are assigned a universally unique identifier (UUID).
-This identifier is a 128-bit number that is used to identify a specific piece of data/information.

 ## Collections
 A collection is defined as a set of entities and relationships between